eserie/wax-ml/README.md

 information pass through and thus guaranty a data processing that respects causality.

-The buffering mechanism used in the case of higher frequencies, works with a fixed buffer size (see the WAX module [`wax.modules.Buffer`](https://wax-ml.readthedocs.io/en/latest/_autosummary/wax.modules.buffer.html#module-wax.modules.buffer)) which allows us to use JAX / XLA optimizations and have efficient processing.
+The buffering mechanism used in the case of higher frequencies, works with a fixed buffer size (see the WAX-ML module [`wax.modules.Buffer`](https://wax-ml.readthedocs.io/en/latest/_autosummary/wax.modules.buffer.html#module-wax.modules.buffer)) which allows us to use JAX / XLA optimizations and have efficient processing.